Did you know there is a national day set aside for ghost hunting?

 The house is now a museum.
 Tours are offered every Wednesday and Sunday from 1 pm to 4 pm.
 Admission is $10 for adults and $5 per child.

-The Devil’s Tree is open to the public every day from 9 am to 4 am.
+The Devil’s Tree is open to the public Wednesday through Saturday from 9 am to 4 am, all day and night Tuesdays and closed on Sundays and Mondays.
 Visit at your own risk.

 Scary Places to Visit in Central New Jersey